 Thank you for your interest in the Master in Clinical Mental Health Counseling program at SOU.
 We hope the information we have provided in this section about our application processes will help you become a more informed applicant for our program.

 Application deadline is February 1st every year.
 The CMHC program only accepts students once a year; there is no rolling admission.
-Student acceptance letters are mailed by March 20th and the cohort will begin classes in the Fall term.
+Student acceptance letters are mailed by late March and the cohort will begin classes in the Fall term.

 Please review all of the documents pertaining to the application for the CMHC program: